YumekaMengjiaLYU/p8105_final.github.io/cost_to_mother_data.md

 view(state_df)
 ```

-Time to clean the cost dataset…this is gonna be fun…
+Time to clean the cost dataset...this is gonna be fun...

 ``` r
 #pivot longer so all costs are in one column